OpenMDAO/RevHack2020/solution_approaches/OpenVSP_OpenMDAO/problem_dicussion.md

 difference.
 Note also that, if your model supports it, you can use complex step here for better accuracy.
 We cannot because of OpenVSP.

+This leads in to why we chose to include OpenVSP in the sub-problem.
+OpenVSP passes three deformed meshes into the rest of OpenAerostruct.
+If we slpit the model there, then this component would no longer have the three geometric design inputs, but would instead have 3 mesh inputs.
+We would need to compute the derivatives of the stability derivatives with respect to every mesh coordinate point, which would require many finite difference steps and be very time consuming.
+With VSP included inside the sub-problem, we only have three geometry inputs to finite difference.
+You need to consider this when building your sub-problems.
+Sometimes you can gain efficiency by pulling more of your problem down into the sub-problem.

 Next up is the compute function.
 ```
     def compute(self, inputs, outputs):